CURING STRESS

 Are There Techniques for Curing Stress?

-No doubt it's generally impractical to try to "cure" stress in the sense of eliminating all occurrences of it.
-It's probably self-defeating as well, as concentrating too strongly on the can create its own new source of stress.
-The good news is that there are several simple and practical short-term, and pretty effective long-term strategies, for reducing stress and its effects.
+After all, concentrating too strongly on eliminating all stress can create a new source of stress.
+The good news is that there are several simple and practical short-term, and some pretty effective long-term strategies, for reducing stress and its effects.

-Most of us, who are under some sort stress at almost all times, will let it build.
+Most of us are under some sort of stress at almost all times, and, we tend to let it build up before doing anything about it.
 That's one of the major problems.
-We ignore it for too long!
+We simply ignore it for way too long!

-We cite the need to get a work project completed before the deadline (apt term), or view our situation as unchangeable for some reason.
-We even have a commonly voiced, and accepted mantra: "That's life,"
+Let's take for example, the need to get a project completed at work before the deadline (apt term), or take the view that our situation is unchangeable for some reason.
+For these situations, by the way, we even have a commonly voiced, and accepted mantra: "That's life,"

-However, no form of ill-effect from life stress should be considered as inevitable, nor is it necessary or wise to passively accept inevitability as an excuse not to do anything to relieve or manage stress.
+However, we should never consider ANY ill-effect from life stress as "inevitable", nor is it necessary, or wise, to passively accept "perceived" inevitability as an excuse not to do anything to relieve or manage stress.

-When you do recognize a circumstance as legitimately worrisome, reacting with concern and a degree of stress is normal and healthy, and realizing this can help reduce the level of stress as well.
-Unreasonable fear and obsession is not a good approach.
+When you recognize that a particular circumstance is a legitimate "worry", the ensuing concern, and some degree of stress, is normal and healthy.
+Realizing this, and accepting it, can help reduce the overall level of stress as well.
+Unreasonable fear, usually of the unknown, and obsession with the negative aspects of any situation is not usually going to be a good approach to recognizing, understanding, and managing stress.

-If you must concentrate on the stressful events in your life, from time to time, take a moment to review the statement:
+If you find that you must concentrate on the stressful events in your life, from time to time, take a moment to review the statement:

 "...grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."